davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 #### Student Outcomes
 - Setting up VS code for remote development on a Linux server
+- Setting up git and github remote connection
 - Compiling and running your first C program for this class
-- Understand Makefiles and the `make` utility

 #### Installing C Development Tools